williamfiset/DEPRECATED-data-structures/README.md

 3) Add tests for Foo in **javatests/com/williamfiset/datastrutures/Foo/FooTest.java**
 4) Edit the **build.gradle** file and add Foo to the project.
 5) Add tests for your data structure :kissing_heart:
+6) Run 'gradle goJF' to format your Java code.
-6) Send pull request for review :open_mouth:
+7) Send pull request for review :open_mouth:

 ### Testing